-The term "bond," as used in this discussion, means any interest-bearing bond, debenture, note, or certificate or other evidence of debt issued by a corporation or a government or political subdivision of a government.
+The term "bond," as used in this discussion, means any interest-bearing bond, debenture, note, or certificate or other evidence of debt.
 The term does not include any obligation listed below.

 - · Your stock in trade. - Property that would properly be included in your inventory if on hand at the close of the tax year. - Property held by you primarily for sale to customers in the ordinary course of your trade or business.